-For dialogue paragraphs, you want to leave a quotations off the end of the paragraph and begin the next paragraph with them in order to indicate that the same person is just telling a long story.
+For writing dialogue paragraphs, you want to leave the quotations off the end of the paragraph and begin the next paragraph with them in order to indicate that the same person is just telling a long story.

-[NOTE: These rules apply for American English.
+[NOTE: These dialogue rules apply to American English.
 Other parts of the world may use different dialogue formatting, including single quotations and more.]

-How to Write Dialogue That’s Realistic and Effective
+How to Create Dialogue That’s Realistic and Effective

 Great dialogue is hard to get right.
 For something we do and hear every day, knowing what to make your characters say in order to move the plot forward and increase intrigue isn’t easy.

 But that’s why we’ve broken it down into easy steps for writing dialogue for you.

 Here are some of the best tips for writing dialogue that feels real but is also effective for moving your story forward.

 One of the easiest and best ways to see if your dialogue sounds realistic is to read it out loud, especially if you are writing a genre that would benefit from such an approach.

 Hearing what someone is supposed to say (since your readers will imagine them speaking out loud) will allow you to determine if it sounds real or fake.

 One thing to keep in mind is that sometimes your dialogue will sound a little “cheesy” to you.
 Since written dialogue is a little different and more purposeful than what we hear in our day-to-day lives, you might think it sounds a little dramatic—and that’s okay.
 It just can’t be unrealistic.

 But that’s okay!
 Dialogue should have more “weight” than what you say in real life.

 Even so, it has to sound like something someone would actually say.
-If you feel yourself cringing a little or you can’t image a real person say it, you might have to do some editing.
+If you feel yourself cringing a little or you can’t imagine a real person saying it, you might have to do some editing.